Want to Build a Cheap Home Gym? Here’s How to Spend Less Than $100

 And as awesome as the stability ball is for core work, you’ll find you can use it for everything from glutes to arms.
 Tons of full-body workouts require nothing but a properly sized stability ball.

-Plus, they’re dirt cheap — starting at $10 and going up to about $30, depending on the size and brand.
+Plus, they’re dirt cheap — starting at about $16 and going up to about $30, depending on the size and brand.

 Cost: About $20 apiece, depending on weight